bnovak1/files2Joplin/README.md

 **WARNING: If you plan on editing attachments, you should check that Joplin actually syncs attachments after they are edited before using this.
-I have had problems with that in Joplin 1.0.175.
+I have had problems with that in Joplin 1.0.175 & 1.0.178.
 If your attachments are not syncing after editing, an alternative would be to link to the files directly using file:// in front of the file paths.
-I may add an option for this if the next version of Joplin does not fix this.**
+I may add an option to use file:// links if Joplin does not fix the syncing of attachments.**